IBM-Bluemix-Docs/security-advisor/ni-tutorial.md

 ## Before you begin
 {: #ni-before}

-Before you get started with this tutorial, be sure that you already have a Virtual Private Cloud that is sending network information.
-A

 To complete this tutorial, be sure that you have the following prerequistes and permissions.

 * A Virtual Private Cloud that is able to send network information.